26 Traveller reviews from Holiday Watchdog

 - Travel date: 19th June 2007

 Fabulous hotel.
 Canât fault it at all....

+"Fabulous hotel.
+Canât fault it at all.
+Pool was loved by our 3 children.
+Meals were all delicious, hot, and nutritious.
 Entertainment team made a huge impression on our children.
 The shows were good fun and kept the children amused.
 Would recommend this hotel."

 - Travel date: 28th May 2007

 Holiday from hell!